wp-plugins/fourteen-colors/readme.txt

 * Audio/Video Player Colorschemes
 * And more...

 Fourteen Colors automatically adjusts your color choices to ensure the minimum required contrast to keep Twenty Fourteen accessible-ready, and to keep your site as readable as possible.
 The plugin is designed to support almost any combination of colors, so you can be creative and express yourself with your site!
-Please report any issues on the support forums.
+Please report any issues on the support forums, after reading the FAQ and the changelog to see if they address your question.

-The Accent Color feature was originally developed in Twenty Fourteen core, but it was removed near the end of the development cycle due to a variety of concerns.
+The Accent Color feature was originally developed in Twenty Fourteen core, but it was removed near the end of the initial development cycle due to a variety of concerns.
 This plugin addresses those concerns and adds the contrast color feature to enable a broad range of custom colorschemes.

-Special thanks to the entire Twenty Fourteen team for developing the accent color throughout the development cycle.
+Special thanks to the entire Twenty Fourteen team for their work on the accent color throughout the development cycle.
 This plugin (and Twenty Fourteen) would not exist without their hard work and attention to detail.

 == Installation ==
 1. Take the easy route and install through the WordPress plugin adder OR
 1. Download the .zip file and upload the unzipped folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Theme Customizer (Appearance -> Customize) and adjust the two new color pickers under the "Colors" heading to your liking
+1. Go to the Customizer (Appearance -> Customize) and adjust the two new color pickers under the "Colors" heading to your liking

 == Frequently Asked Questions ==